NCATSTranslator/TACT/PrioritiesSprint4.md

 # CLEAN-UP EFFORT: Documentation
 ## Pre-development
 - Assess all documentation including (wiki pages, GH readme, GH pages, TRAPI docs, etc) and decide what requires effort in upcoming sprints.
+- For infores/wiki:
+  1. get new UI MVP1/MVP2 dump from Andy;
+  2. reconcile new dump with previous G-sheet and Infores Catalog;
+  3. identify gaps in those primary knowledge sources that are being exposed via the UI in Octopus PROD release;
+  4. highlight ARA wiki pages for review

 # Publications
 ## Pre-development